Business Analysis in Agile Projects (ICP-APO)

 Part 8: Backlog Refinement

-Backlog Refinement is where the Business Analyst if really worth her weight in gold.
+Backlog Refinement is where the Business Analyst is really worth their weight in gold.
 User Stories represent very thin statements of Customer wants and needs but they don’t contain the details until the development team is close to working on them.
-As time to work on them approaches, the details need to be filled in and the Business Analyst is the central figure in requirements elaboration.
+As the time to work on them approaches, the details need to be filled in and the Business Analyst is the central figure in requirements elaboration.

 - Agile Documentation

 When Requirements are ready to go – ready to go does not mean mountains of documentation.
 Much of the details are maintained as tacit knowledge with the Business Analyst and the others who have been involved with the Conversation.
 Continued collaboration is essential to turning what we’ve learned about the needs of the customer into working software.
 The Business Analyst is always there involved in answering real-time questions from the team.

 Agile is an Empirical Process for developing complex software.
 Essential to an Empirical Process is feedback loops.
 Feedback loops can be both formal and more informal.
 In this section, we will learn about the formal feedback loops that are built into the end-of-iteration timeframe for driving continuous improvement back into the process.

 - The Iteration Review